v1k1ngfr/v1k1ngfr.github.io/_posts/2020-05-16-windows-kernel-pimp-my-PID.md

 ### IRP structure

 We are talking about IRP, but what is this ?
-It stands for **Input/Output Request Packet** : the data privided by the user is wrapped into it.
+It stands for **Input/Output Request Packet** : the data provided by the user is wrapped into it.
 The [`IRP` structure][WIN-IRP-STRUCT] is a standard NT structure defined in WDM.H.
 It is composed with many fields and sub-structures, but in this article we will focus on the following elements :
 - the **UserBuffer** field : actually this is where the data returned from the driver will be transmitted to the  client (Note : in our example we will use the [TransfertType][WIN-TRANSFERTTYPE] named `METHOD_NEITHER`, so the output buffer's address is stored here)
 - the **CurrentStackLocation** field : actually this is where the data sent from the client will be reached by the driver.